Atlantic Beach business owners hopeful for record-breaking July Fourth

-Thousands will hit to the coast for holiday celebrations.
+Thousands will hit to the coast for holiday celebrations this weekend.
 It’s good news for local business owners looking for a boost.

 The weekend started with rainy weather.
 Owners say that’s good news for them.
 If people can’t be on the beach, they’re inside shops and restaurants spending money.

 “Business has been great all week and even starting last weekend,” said Tim Nixon, manager at Bahia.
 “Things have been beyond expectation.
 Saturday is going to be just a record-breaker.
-Tonight will be also.
-The day after the fourth is usually one of the biggest days of the summer.”
+(Friday) will be also.
+The day after the Fourth is usually one of the biggest days of the summer.”

 The holiday weekend kicked off Friday with cloudy weather and a rough surf.
 Despite the bad weather, some people braved the beach.
 Others headed indoors to restaurants like Bahia.